bluebinary/enumerific/README.md

  * Enumerific enumerations can hold option values of the same or mixed types, including `int`, `float`, `complex`, `str`, `bytes`, `set`, `tuple`, `list`, `dict` as well as arbitrary `object` types;
  * Enumerific enumeration options can be accessed directly as native data types and enumeration options can be used anywhere that the corresponding native data types can be used;
  * Support for automatic typecasting of the `Enumeration` base class to support the use of enumeration option values interchangeably with native data type values;
- * Enumerific enumerations options can be added after an `Enumeration` class has been created either through extending an existing enumerations class through subclassing or by registering new options directly on an existing enumerations class via the `.register()` method; this is especially useful for cases where enumeration options may not be known before runtime;
+ * Enumerific enumerations options can be added after an `Enumeration` class has been created either through extending an existing enumerations class by subclassing or by registering new options directly on an existing enumerations class via the `.register()` method; this is especially useful for cases where enumeration options may not all be known prior to runtime;
  * Enumerific enumerations options can be removed after an `Enumeration` class has been created via the `.unregister()` method; this specialised behaviour is prevented by default, but can be enabled for advanced use cases;
  * Enforcement of unique values for all options within an enumeration, unless overridden;
  * Support for aliasing enumeration options;